Michael-JB/corners/README.md

 ## Usage

 - Install Dependencies: `npm install`
-- Build & Run: `npm start`
+- Build: `npm run build`
-- Once server is running, navigate to http://localhost:5000
+- Serve: `npm start`, then navigate to http://localhost:5000

 A full NodeJS server is used to allow for easy future integration of server side calculation.
 Currently the server only serves static files, and calculation is all in the browser.